devproco/uri/examples.md

 ## Getting information from a URI

-Appart from being able to get all the URI component string using their respective getter method. the URI object also exposed all component as object throught PHP's magic `__get` method.
-You can use this ability to get even more informations about the URI objects.
+Appart from being able to get all the URI component strings using their respective getter methods, the URI object also exposes all components as objects through PHP's magic `__get` method.
+You can use this ability to get even more information about the URI objects.

 ~~~php
 <?php